SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/scan/sonarscanner-for-gradle.md

 Assuming a local SonarQube server with out-of-the-box settings is up and running, no further configuration is required.

 You need to pass an [authentication token](/user-guide/user-token/) using the `sonar.login` property in your command line or you configure it as part of your `gradle.properties` file.
-Execute `gradle sonarqube -Dsonar.login=yourAuthenticationToken` and wait until the build has completed, then open the web page indicated at the bottom of the console output.
+Execute `gradle sonar -Dsonar.login=yourAuthenticationToken` and wait until the build has completed, then open the web page indicated at the bottom of the console output.
 You should now be able to browse the analysis results.

 ## Analyzing Multi-Project Builds
 To analyze a project hierarchy, apply the SonarQube plugin to the root project of the hierarchy.
 Typically (but not necessarily) this will be the root project of the Gradle build.
-Information pertaining to the analysis as a whole has to be configured in the sonarqube block of this project.
+Information pertaining to the analysis as a whole has to be configured in the sonar block of this project.
 Any properties set on the command line also apply to this project.

 ```
 // build.gradle
-sonarqube {
+sonar {
     properties {
         property "sonar.sourceEncoding", "UTF-8"
     }